parcel-bundler/website/src/plugin-system/authoring-plugins.md

 redirect people to the new tool.

-See [Local plugins](/features/plugins/#local-plugins) for recommendations on using plugins in project without publishing them.
+See [Local plugins](/features/plugins/#local-plugins) for recommendations on using plugins in your project without publishing them.

 ## Versioning